strimzi/strimzi-mqtt-bridge/README.md

    This rule maps MQTT topics of the form `sensors/+/data` to the Kafka topic `sensor_data`.
    For example, if the MQTT topic is `sensors/temperature/data`, it will be mapped to the Kafka topic `sensor_data`.
-   Because the `KafkaKey` is not defined, the key of the Kafka record will be `null`.
+   Because the `kafkaKey` is not defined, the key of the Kafka record will be `null`.

 3. MQTT Topic: `sensors.*` -> Kafka Topic: `sensor_others` with Kafka Key: `null`